Counseling & Prevention

 Eligibility: Services are offered on a sliding fee scale in Harrison, Mills, and Pottawattamie counties in Iowa and Cass, Dodge, Douglas, Sarpy, and Washington counties in Nebraska.

-Eligibility: Services are available 24/7 at no cost to law enforcement in Shelby, Cass, Harrison, Monona, Page, Fremont, Montgomery, Mills, and Pottawattamie counties in Iowa and Cass and Sarpy counties in Nebraska.
+Eligibility: Referral-based through law enforcement, hospitals, or the court system.
+Services are available 24/7, 365 days a year at no cost to referral sources in Cass, Fremont, Harrison, Mills, Monona, Montgomery, Page, Pottawattamie, and Shelby counties in Iowa and Cass and Sarpy counties in Nebraska.

-Eligibility: Services are provided at the Douglas County Youth Center and Sarpy Juvenile Justice Center.
+Eligibility: Services are provided at the Sarpy Juvenile Justice Center.

 Eligibility: Services are provided in Pottawattamie, Mills, and Harrison counties in Iowa and Cass, Dodge, Douglas, Sarpy, and Washington counties in Nebraska.

-Eligibility: Services are provided in Adair, Cass, Fremont, Harrison, Mills, Montgomery, Shelby, Page, and Pottawattamie counties in Iowa and Cass, Dodge, Douglas, Sarpy, and Washington counties in Nebraska.
+Eligibility: Services are provided in Harrison, Mills, and Pottawattamie counties in Iowa.

-Outpatient active treatment for adults and adolescents and long-term aftercare support that includes family and individual therapy and gender-specific groups.
-The dual-diagnosis approach provides on-site mental health evaluation and treatment, psychiatric evaluation, medication management, and 24-hour emergency access.
+The Heartland Family Service outpatient Substance Use Treatment program utilizes various treatment methods to give clients the skills and knowledge they need to overcome addiction.
+Our Matrix treatment model consists of active treatment and long-term aftercare support that includes family and individual therapy and gender-specific groups.
+The dual-diagnosis approach provides on-site integrated mental health evaluation and treatment, psychiatric evaluation, medication management, and 24-hour emergency access.

 Eligibility: Services are provided in Harrison, Mills, and Pottawattamie counties in Iowa and Cass, Dodge, Douglas, Sarpy, and Washington counties in Nebraska.

-Eligibility: Students must be referred by their local district within the Green Hills Area Education Agency of southwest Iowa, which includes the counties of Adair, Adams, Audubon, Carroll, Cass, Clarke, Crawford, Decatur, Fremont, Harrison, Madison, Mills, Monona, Montgomery, Page, Pottawattamie, Ringgold, Shelby, Taylor, and Union.
+Eligibility: Must have a mental health diagnosis as well as a referral from home school district, and an active Individualized Education Plan (IEP) in the counties of Adair, Adams, Audubon, Carroll, Cass, Clarke, Crawford, Decatur, Fremont, Harrison, Madison, Mills, Monona, Montgomery, Page, Pottawattamie, Ringgold, Shelby, Taylor, and Union counties in Iowa.